 *The patient’s name has been changed to protect her privacy.

 **The Nerivio clinical trial ended.
 Patients who participated in the clinical trial experienced varying results.

-If you get migraines or headaches, you’re not alone!
+If you get migraines or headaches, you are not alone!
 Millions of Americans suffer with headache disorders that affect their quality of life.
 Dr. Nierenburg is leading a support group for people with headache or migraine concerns.
-This year, the support group will meet virtually at 5:30pm on 8/27, 9/24, 10/22, 11/19, and 12/17.
-To register, email HQMPNeurology@health-quest.org.
-There’s no cost to register.
+The support group meets virtually at 5:30 p.m. the last Thursday of each month.
+To register, call 845-214-1922.
+There is no cost to register.